Leading health organizations collaborate with industry on new initiative to combat growing diabetes and cardiovascular disease threat

 American Heart Association, American Diabetes Association, Boehringer Ingelheim, Eli Lilly and Company, and Novo Nordisk unite to raise awareness about the dangerous link between type 2 diabetes and cardiovascular disease

 DALLAS, June 15, 2018 – The American Heart Association (AHA) and the American Diabetes Association (ADA) today announced the start of a new multi-year collaborative initiative supported by founding sponsors Boehringer Ingelheim, Eli Lilly and Company (Lilly), and Novo Nordisk.
 The initiative’s goal is to help people with type 2 diabetes reduce their risk of disability and death due to cardiovascular events such as heart attack and stroke.
-Additional support for the initiative is provided by national sponsor, Sanofi.

 Cardiovascular disease is the leading cause of death and a major cause of disability for this population.